- Indexed in: PubMed Central (PMC), ESCI, Scopus, and DOAJ

 Manuscript types eligible for submission are described below.

-Original research reports are full length original articles that present a major scientific breakthrough.These should detail original experiments/research conducted by the authors.
+Research Article reports are full length original articles that present a major scientific breakthrough.These should detail original experiments/research conducted by the authors.
 Any research on any topic is accepted, provided it falls within the aims and scope of the journal.
-Original research must add to scientific knowledge on the subject and must be completed in accordance with ethical principles.
+Research Article must add to scientific knowledge on the subject and must be completed in accordance with ethical principles.
 Research on humans or animals must have applicable ethical approvals.

-Reviews are intended for a broad audience and therefore should be written with a view to informing readers who are not specialized in that particular field.
+Review Articles are intended for a broad audience and therefore should be written with a view to informing readers who are not specialized in that particular field.
 Please avoid excessive jargon and technical detail.
-Reviews should capture the broad developments and implications of recent work.
+Review Articles should capture the broad developments and implications of recent work.
 This journal accepts unsolicited review manuscripts for peer review.

 Commentaries are by invitation only.
 These are short summaries of significant recent and forthcoming papers, published elsewhere, that provide additional insights, new interpretations, or speculation on the relevant topic.
 These manuscripts may include models and/or additional data, which due to space limitations were not included or discussed in the original paper.
 Commentary material may be peer reviewed at the Editor's discretion.